matthewcarbone/GGCE/README.rst

 Installation
 ------------

-We provide detailed information on how to install the GGCE package in our documentation (link TK).
+We provide detailed information on how to install the GGCE package in our `documentation <https://x94carbone.github.io/GGCE/installation.html>`__.

 Acknowledgements
 ----------------